nien0202/immortalwrt24.10/README.md

   ### Quickstart
   1. Run `git clone --depth=1 https://github.com/nien0202/immortalwrt24.10.git` to clone the source code.
-  2. Run `cd immortalwrt` to enter source directory.
+  2. Run `cd immortalwrt-24.10` to enter source directory.
   3. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
   4. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
   5. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.